 Being humble is, I believe, one of the key skills a humanitarian practitioner should have.
 The real added value of a given programme is often less than what we claim it is.
 We always talk about need assessment and covering needs but often forget that no crisis-affected household is helpless as everyone brings its own strengths and weaknesses.
 The term “the most vulnerable” is something that just does not make sense.
 Nobody is vulnerable per se, we are all more or less vulnerable to specific events depending on who we are or what our capital and our background are.
 Listen to and learn from crisis-affected households: you will design better quality and more accountable programmes!

-Besides teaching at our Centre, at the Manchester University and Science Po Paris, you are also heading a consultancy firm.
+Besides teaching at our Centre, at the Manchester University and Science Po Paris, you also head a consultancy firm.
 Could you tell us more about Key Aid Consulting?

 The job I am the proudest of is being a mum!
-It sounds very cliché but my kids forced me to pause and learn things, including about myself, that I had always avoided before.
-Family aside, I indeed created Key Aid, four years ago with Clement, a former colleague and friend who I met in Bangladesh.
+It sounds very cliché, but my kids forced me to pause and learn things, including about myself, that I had always avoided before.
+Family aside, I created Key Aid four years ago with Clement, a former colleague and friend I met in Bangladesh.

-Key Aid stems from our acknowledgement that there was a gap (and still is) when it comes to affordable quality at scale humanitarian evaluations.
-In the evaluation sector, you mostly come across individual consultants or large generalist consultancy firms.
-The latter can provide large-scale quality evaluations but at a cost that is often unaffordable by NGOs, let alone community-based organisations and with recommendations that are often not rooted in the reality of a humanitarian programme.
+Key Aid stems from our acknowledgement that there was a gap (and still is) regarding affordable quality at scale humanitarian evaluations.
+You mostly come across individual consultants or large generalist consultancy firms in the evaluation sector.
+The latter can provide large-scale quality evaluations at a cost that is often unaffordable by NGOs, let alone community-based organisations and with recommendations often not rooted in the reality of a humanitarian programme.

-On the other hand, individual evaluators can deliver great services but may lack opportunities and capacities to team up to deliver large-scale evaluations.
-So, Key Aid was created to fill this niche: an agile consultancy firm specialised in humanitarian settings delivering evaluation, action research as well as adult learning services.
+On the other hand, individual evaluators can deliver great services but may lack the opportunities and capacities to team up to deliver large-scale evaluations.
+So, Key Aid was created to fill this niche: an agile consultancy firm specialising in humanitarian settings delivering evaluation, action research, and adult learning services.
 Our team is now 15 members strong with an amazing network of 100 consultants based across the globe.

-Among our values is a commitment to learn, share and improve accountability towards crisis-affected households.
+Our values are a commitment to learning, sharing and improving accountability toward crisis-affected households.
 This materialises, among other things, via this new course delivered at the Center.

-The first edition of the course “Cash and Voucher Assistance in Humanitarian Crises: What works?” will take place, online or in Geneva, from 31 May to 4 June 2021, more information is available here.
+The next edition of the course “Cash and Voucher Assistance in Humanitarian Crises: What works?” will be online from 6 to 17 June 2022.
+More information is available here.